pravega/pravega/docs/basic-reader-and-writer.md

 });

 ```
-The application can register a listener to be notified of SegmentEvents using
+The application can register a listener to be notified of `SegmentEvent` using
-the registerListener api.
-The registerListener api takes
+the `registerListener` api.
+This api takes
 `io.pravega.client.stream.notifications.Listener` as a parameter.
 Here the
-application can add custom logic to increase the number of readers in case the
+application can add custom logic to change the set of online readers according
-number of segments managed by the Readergroup is more than the available number
-of readers.
-It can reduce the number of readers if the number of segments
+to the number of segments.
+For example, if the number of segments increases,
-managed by the Readergroup is less than the online readers.
+then application might consider increasing the number of online readers.
+If the
+number of segments instead decreases according to a segment event, then the
+application might want to change the set of online readers accordingly.